 The vast majority of cancer patient deaths are due to the systemic dissemination of cancer cells throughout the body and the seeding and outgrowth of secondary tumors (metastases) in distant organs.
-One major objective of our research is the identification and characterization of those cancer cells that are able to initiate and complete the metastatic process and to overcome current cancer therapies.In particular, we focus on the molecular mechanisms underlying the transition from benign tumors to malignant cancers and the metastatic dissemination of tumor cells.
-Moreover, we have set out to delineate the genes and pathways that allow cancer cells to evade from therapy.
-In addition to cultured tumor cell lines in vitro, we employ transplantation and transgenic mouse models of specific cancer types to determine causal connections between the expression of particular genes and tumor progression, metastasis and drug resistance in vivo.
+One major objective of our research is the identification and characterization of the molecular pathways underlying the progression from differentiated benign tumor cells to invasive malignant cancer cells and to the seeding and outgrowth of metastasis in distant organs.
+Moreover, we have set out to delineate the genes and pathways that allow cancer cells to evade from current therapies.
+In addition to cultured tumor cell lines in vitro, we employ transplantation and transgenic mouse models of specific cancer types to determine causal connections between the expression of particular genes and the cellular changes during tumor progression, metastasis formation and therapy resistance in vivo.

-The development of malignant tumors is in part characterized by a tumor cell’s capability to overcome cell-cell adhesion and to invade surrounding tissue by a process referred to as epithelial-mesenchymal-transition (EMT).
+In the past years we have learned that the development of malignant tumors is in part characterized by a tumor cell’s capability to overcome cell-cell adhesion and to invade surrounding tissue by a process referred to as epithelial-mesenchymal-transition (EMT).
 An EMT underlies the conversion of epithelial, differentiated cells to mesenchymal, migratory and invasive cells.
-In the past years, we have learned that an EMT occurs in multiple stages and is regulated by sophisticated molecular networks regulating the expression of a large number of protein, lncRNA and miRNA-encoding genes.
-More recently, we have noted that an EMT also selects for cancer cells exhibiting hallmarks of cancer stem cells and increased drug resistance.
-Notably, we have identified a large number of transcription factors that act as master regulators not only in the initiation and execution of the morphogenic process of an EMT but also in providing survival signals to cancer cells and thus allowing cancer cells to seed and grow metastases in distant organs.
-With these experimental approaches we aim at identifying the master regulators of an EMT and cancer metastasis and we plan to scrutinize their potential as therapeutic targets for preventing metastatic disease.
+EMT occurs in multiple stages and is regulated by complex molecular networks regulating the expression of a large number of proteins, lncRNA and miRNA-encoding genes.
+Using dual recombinase lineage tracing approaches in transgenic mouse models, we have noted that hybrid intermediate stages of EMT represent the stages of highest cell plasticity which confers cancer cells with hallmarks of cancer stem cells and increased metastatic traits and drug resistance.
+For example, we have found that breast cancer cells undergoing an EMT and exhibiting high cell plasticity can be therapeutically forced to differentiate into post-mitotic adipocytes, thus eliminating invasive cells and limiting metastatic seeding.
+Investigating the regulatory circuits defining cell plasticity, we have established the epistatic nature of a network consisting of transcription factors, miRNAs and lncRNAs which act as master regulators not only in the initiation and execution of the morphogenic process of an EMT but also in providing survival signals to cancer cells and thus allowing cancer cells to seed and grow metastases in distant organs.
+With these experimental approaches we have also identified novel signaling pathways and epigenetic events occurring during EMT, which have been subsequently scrutinized for their potential use as thera-peutic targets for preventing metastatic disease.